Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Breaking-Changes.md

 V2 provides in-app settings for most common customizations:

-**Available Customizations:**
+**Available controls:**
-- App name and description
-- Navbar branding
-- Logo style (classic/modern)
+- `ui.appNameNavbar` sets the browser tab title and TOTP issuer label
+- `ui.logoStyle` selects the classic or modern logo
-- Custom logo upload
+- Custom logo assets use [static file overrides](../Configuration/Customisation/Other%20Customisations.md#static-file-overrides)
-- Homepage description

-**How to use:**
-1. Enable login: `SECURITY_ENABLELOGIN=true`
-2. Log in as admin
-3. Go to Settings → UI
-4. Configure branding there
+Administrators can change the available controls in Settings.
+There is no replacement in-app editor for the removed `ui.appName` or `ui.homeDescription` fields.

 **Learn more:** [UI Customisation](../Configuration/Customisation/UI%20Customisation.md)